maliMirkec/personal-website/site/articles/be-careful-with-ch-units.md

 So the browser used the first available font defined in the font stack.
 That was Roboto because I didn’t have Inter font installed on my machine (Firefox DevTools tells you which fonts are used on specific elements).

-{% cldnryimg "firefox-devtools_owp9s3" "Screenshot of Firefox DevTools showing Roboto font inspector."
-759 242 %}
+{% cldnryfetch "firefox-devtools_owp9s3" "Screenshot of Firefox DevTools showing Roboto font inspector." false true "center" %}

 Roboto’s character width, `ch`, differs from Inter’s.
 Since Grammarly downloaded the font after Roboto was applied, that caused the font change, the wrapper width change, and the CLS flick.